TroddenSpade/Meta-Reinforcement-Learning/README.md

 **This Repository contains codes related to [FL-RL Project]().
 The complete codes and notebooks will be published soon.**

-The purpose of this project is to implement and test the pytorch codes of __Meta reinforcement Learning__ approaches from scratch.
+The purpose of this project is to implement and test the PyTorch codes of __Meta reinforcement Learning__ approaches from scratch.

 ## Requirements

-* Pytorch
+* PyTorch
 * Gym
 * [Learn2Learn](http://learn2learn.net)
 * [Cherry-RL](http://cherry-rl.net)